leaysgur/webrtc-stats-impl-status/README.md

 ## Notes

+- ✅ means that `key` exists in the report
 - Some of stats report has specific props in the same type
   - e.g. `inbound-rtp` w/ `kind` = `audio` and `kind` = `video` have different props
 - Type `track` is obslete stats